Multiframe Motion Coupling for Video Super Resolution: Proposed Method

+} for $\kappa<1$, where the subscripts $x$ and $y$ denote the $x$- and $y$-derivatives, and $W$ denotes the photoconsistency { } given a motion field $\boldsymbol{v}$, see section \ref{sec:opticalFlow}.
+The parameter $h$ encodes the scaling of time time and space dimensions and is estimated automatically as the ratio of warp energy to gradient energy on a bicubic estimate $u_0$: { } where $\mathcal{W} u_0$ denotes the vector-valued image obtained by stacking all $W(u^i, u^{i+1})$, and $\partial_x u_0, \partial_y u_0$ denote the stacked $x$- and $y$-derivatives of all frames of the sequence.

+Since the warp operator is multiplied with $h^{-1}$ this provides an image-adaptive way to make sure that the spatial and temporal regularity terms are in the same order of magnitude.
+Note that such a term also makes sense from a physical point of view: Since $u_x$ and $u_y$ measure change in space and $W(u^i, u^{i+1})$ measures change per time, a normalization factor with units `time over space' is necessary to make these physical quantities comparable.
+A related discussion can be found in \cite[Section 4]{HollerKunisch}.

-The idea for using such an infimal convolution approach originates from \cite{HollerKunisch} in which the authors used a similar term with a time derivative instead of the operator $W$ for video denoising and decompression.
+The idea for using the infimal convolution approach originates from \cite{HollerKunisch} in which the authors used a similar term with a time derivative instead of the operator $W$ for video denoising and decompression.
 The infimal convolution automatically selects a regularization focusing either on space or time at each point.
 At points in the image where the warp energy $W(u^i,u^{i+1})$ is high, our approach automatically uses strong total variation (TV) regularization.
-In this sense it is an elegant way of replacing the EM-based local parameter estimation from \cite{Ma15} by a joint and fully automatic regularization method with similar effects: It can handle inconsistencies in the motion field $\boldsymbol{v}$ by deciding to determine such locations by $R_{\text{spat}}$.
+In this sense it is a convex way of replacing the EM-based local parameter estimation from \cite{Ma15} by a joint and fully automatic regularization method with similar effects: It can handle inconsistencies in the motion field $\boldsymbol{v}$ by deciding to determine such locations by $R_{\text{spat}}$.
 On the other hand introducing strong spatial regularity can suppress details to be introduced by the temporal coupling.
-The infimal convolution approach allows to favor the optical flow information without over-regularizing those parts of the image, where the flow estimation seems to be faithful.
+The infimal convolution approach allows favoring the optical flow information without over-regularizing those parts of the image, where the flow estimation seems to be faithful.

-Note that -- even apart from the infimal convolution -- our regularization term introduces a novel type of coupling as the temporal and spatial part of the energy are in a joint $\ell^2$ norm at each pixel.
-Previous techniques merely considered their sum.

 Figure \ref{fig:infConvIllustration} demonstrates the behavior of the infimal convolution by illustrating the division of one frame into the two parts $w$ and $z=u-w$ of \eqref{eq:infConv}.
 Areas in which the optical flow estimation is problematic are visible in the $w$ variable and hence mostly regularized spatially.
 All other areas are dominated by strong temporal regularization.